openwsn-berkeley/dissectors/README.md

 # 6TiSCH/IEEE802.15.4e  and 6LoWPAN Wireshark dissectors

+Important: latest Wireshark version (from 2.5.0-370-ga3b4731eb) has everything you need to see all the details contained in the 6TiSCH frames.

 Note: This dissector is developed based on Wireshark 2.0.3.

 These dissectors extend the Wireshark IEEE802.15.4 dissectors with the following: